cml87/SpringCore_111_forJenkins/README.md

 <u>Inversion of Control (IoC)</u> is when the execution flow of an application is not under the "control" the code it runs, but under the control of a framework the application uses.
 When we use a framework like Spring, we have no control over when the framework methods will be called (for example those that initialize and destroy the beans).
 We can only control what they do.
 In fact this is a <u>distinguishing treat between a framework and a library</u>.
 A library does not deprive the application of the execution flow control; it's just a set of function, or methods, we call and that return to the calling point in the code once finished.

-Among the many thing a framework that does IoC can do, there is objects ("beans") creation, and dependency injection, or wieing.
+Among the many thing a framework that does IoC can do, there is objects ("beans") creation, and dependency injection, or wiring.
 The framework will provide many possibilities for how these two things can be done.
 See https://stackoverflow.com/questions/6550700/inversion-of-control-vs-dependency-injection.

 Spring started out just as an IoC framework that did dependency injection.
 It was conceived to reduce or replace some of the complex configurations in early Java EE applications. **_Later_**, Spring started to evolve around building enterprise applications without EJBs.
 They initially were just figuring out how to work better with EJBs, but then discovered that EJBs were actually not needed for a lot of situations.